pulumi/docs/pulumi-hugo/themes/default/content/product/internal-developer-platforms.md

         - title: Pulumi Cloud
           description: Maintain control and tracking over deployed infrastructure, with complete history of updates and audit logs easily viewable from a console.
 Enhance security with RBAC, identity provider integrations, SSO, and more.
         - title: Pulumi ESC
-          description: With Pulumi ESC, centrally store and manage configurations and secrets from different providers.
+          description: Centrally store and manage secrets and configuration from different providers.
 It provides a unified, secure location for all your configuration while managing developer access centrally.
 ---